SAIC/TheArtOfDataVisualization2014/terms.md

 - Material
     - What is the "material here"?
-    - What is the "material" of photoraphy?
+    - What is the "material" of photography?
     - What is the "medium" ... uh mixed.

 - Ground (against Figure) - framing